Volkswagen Golf R review – the ultimate Golf

 Verdict – is the Volkswagen Golf R a good car?

 The Volkswagen Golf was one of the first cars to get a hot hatch variant in the GTI, and the R takes things even further thanks to more power and four-wheel drive.
 As a result, it feels quick and handles very well, even in adverse weather conditions.
-However, some of the drama is lost with its underwhelming sound, and the infotainment system taken from the standard Golf is frustrating to use.
+However, some of the drama is lost with its underwhelming sound.
+The facelift has improved things substantially, with easier-to-use infotainment and a slightly more playful drive.

 Volkswagen Golf R models, specs and alternatives